Mtech-Assignment/digital-collectible-exchange/Digital-Collectibles-Exchange/README.md

 ### Frontend (NPM Should be installed as a prerequisite)

+    **Make sure you have metamask wallet installed in the browser as a chrome extension**
     1. cd Digital-Collectibles-Exchange/frontend
     2. npm install
     3. npm run dev
+    4. Access the frontend in the localhost:3000 in the browser.

 ## Technologies/Frameworks Used :-

 ### Frontend